Michelle Latimer: Career

 Trickster premiered on CBC Television on October 7, 2020.
 She adapted the series from Eden Robinson's 2017 novel Son of a Trickster.
 The series centres on Jared, an Indigenous Haisla teenager and small-time drug dealer in Kitimat, British Columbia, who becomes increasingly aware of the magical events that seem to follow him.
-The series was renewed for a second season prior to the first season's premiere; the second season is expected to be based on Trickster Drift, the second novel in Robinson's trilogy.
+The series was renewed for a second season prior to the first season's premiere; the second season was subsequently cancelled amidst controversy around her Indigenous identity.
 The CW acquired the U.S. broadcast rights for the series, which premiered in the country on January 12, 2021.
 In its December 2020 year in review, the Canadian film and television industry magazine Playback named Trickster the Scripted Series of the Year.

 Latimer's documentary film, Inconvenient Indian, also premiered at the 2020 Toronto International Film Festival.
 Adapted from Thomas King's non-fiction book The Inconvenient Indian, the film presents a history of the indigenous peoples in Canada.
 The film blends scenes in which King, filmed in a taxi cab being driven by actress Gail Maurice in character as an indigenous trickster, narrates portions of his own book, blended with video clips of historical representation of indigenous peoples as well as segments profiling modern figures, such as Kent Monkman, Christi Belcourt, A Tribe Called Red, Alethea Arnaquq-Baril and Nyla Innuksuk, who are reshaping the narrative with their contemporary work in art, music, literature and film.

 At the 2020 Toronto International Film Festival, Inconvenient Indian won the People's Choice Award for Documentaries and the award for Best Canadian Film.
 For Now and The Georgia Straight, Radheyan Simonpillai praised the film.
 The film was named to TIFF's year-end Canada's Top Ten list for feature films.

 In October 2023, she directed two episodes of the Peacock streaming series Suburban Screams.

 Other work

-Latimer also works as a film curator; she is a programmer for the ImagineNATIVE Film + Media Arts Festival, the Hot Docs Film Festival and is a programming advisor for Winnipeg Film Group's Cinematheque and the Regent Park Film Festival.
+Latimer also works as a film curator; she was a programmer for the ImagineNATIVE Film + Media Arts Festival, the Hot Docs Film Festival and is a programming advisor for the Regent Park Film Festival.